Interpretable Neural Networks with Frank-Wolfe: Sparse Relevance Maps and Relevance Orderings: Introduction

 The ability to render these models less opaque by providing human-interpretable explanations of their predictions is essential for a reliable use of neural networks.
 An important first step is the identification of the most relevant input features for a prediction, as illustrated in Figure~\ref{fig:relevance}.

 This has recently been formalized as an optimization problem in a rate-distortion framework \autocite{macdonald2019rde}, cf.\ Figure~\ref{fig:rate_distortion}.
-The formulation aims at balancing the expected change in the model prediction when modifying the non-relevant input features (distortion $D$) against the number of features that are considered relevant (rate $R$).
+We give a brief informal introduction here.
+A more detailed description is given in Section~\ref{sec:rde}.
+The rate-distortion approach aims at balancing the expected change in the model prediction when modifying the non-relevant input features (distortion $D$) against the number of features that are considered relevant (rate $R$).
 We propose to restate the original Lagrangian formulation

 with regularization parameter $\lambda>0$ as a rate-constrained formulation

 with a feasible region of the form $\CC=\{\bfs\,:\, R(\bfs)\leq k\}$ for some $k\in\N$.
 This has the advantage of providing finer control over the trade-off between the rate and the distortion, by precisely prescribing the number $k$ of relevant features.